 By Jack Gaughan

-Juan Mata will have enjoyed his bottle of man-of-the-match champagne on the bus back to Cobham on Wednesday night, but it was Oscar who really caught the eye with a performance to further indicate that he is set to become a big success in English football.
+Juan Mata will have enjoyed his bottle of man-of-the-match champagne on the bus back to Cobham on Wednesday night, after starring in Chelsea's 5-1 Capital One Cup demolition of Leeds, but it was Oscar who really caught the eye with a performance to further indicate that he is set to become a big success in English football.

 The Blues were inspired by the quick thinking of Mata in the final third, but were indebted to a complete midfield masterclass from a 21-year-old who seemingly has near-endless amounts of potential.